Audition Requirements & Repertoire

 Collaborative Piano

-All prospective applicants are encouraged to schedule a Zoom or phone meeting with Dr. Allison Gagnon, Chair of Collaborative Piano, early in the application process.
+Prospective PAC applicants are advised to schedule a conversation with Dr. Allison Gagnon, Chair of Collaborative Piano, early in their application process to learn more about the program.

-• At least two selections with a vocal partner
+• At least two contrasting selections for piano with voice

-• At least one selection with an instrumental partner
+• At least one selection for piano and instrument

 • One solo piano selection